 Both search engines have an online advertisement service that appears on their SERPs, limited to less than 4 ads at the top and bottom of the search results.
 Google AdWords and Yahoo!
 Promotional Ads generate similar features such as the maximum length of the titles and descriptions.
 Nevertheless, there are also many differences on the management platforms.
-So, if you are interested to know more about the online advertisement service on search engines in Japan, please check back to our blog in the next coming weeks and have a look at our article on paid search platforms.
+So, if you are interested to know more about the online advertisement service on search engines in Japan, please have a look at our article on paid search platforms.

 Google AdWords (left) & Yahoo!
 Promotional Ads (right)